Atlanta Hip Hop

 The duo of J Bo and Sean Paul released three classic projects during the early 2000s.
 First with 1999 classic Against Da Grain, which featured a collaboration with Big Boi on “85 South” and the remix of “U Way” featuring Lil Wayne.
 Their freshman project was followed by Drankin’ Patnaz and Everybody Know Me, which was highlighted by the dropping of their biggest hit of 2003, the Lil Jon featured “Damn.”

 24. Hitman Sammy Sam

-The motivational and inspirational style of Rocko led him in his own lane during the late 2000s and early 2010s.
+The motivational and inspirational style of Rocko led him into his own lane during the late 2000s and early 2010s.
 Debuting with Self-Made, Rocko would continue his success with mixtapes Rocko Dinero, Gift of Gab, and many others, expanding through the course of the 2000s and 2010s.

 26. Young Dro